What Is A Permalink And How To Change It?

 https://example.com/our-work/foo-bar-com

 Organizing your permalinks into a logical structure is a great way to improve their readability.
-The structure of your website should have a naturally flowing page hierarchy to make it easier for users to navigate and for search engines to crawl.
+This would facilitate crawling by search engines and user navigation.

 However, keep in mind that while an ordered structure is good, keeping your permalink as short as possible should also be your priority.
 So, in your permalinks, avoid using any redundant folders or other long naming structures.

-As seen in the example below, the plugin allows you to use the same URL structure for custom post type ("Band") items while also adding custom taxonomy slugs ("Genre") to their permalinks.
+Permalink Manager allows the customization of post types' and taxonomies' permalinks.
+For instance, the plugin allows you to use the same URL structure for custom post type ("Band") items while also adding custom taxonomy slugs ("Genre") to their permalinks.

 https://example.com/genres/80s/heavy-metal/ (Custom taxonomy: "Genre")